-The firefighting stair within each shaft will have a minimum clear width of 1100 mm.
+The firefighting stair of each block will have a minimum clear width of 1100 mm.

-Where a firefighting shaft is not directly accessible from the outside, a fire-rated sterile corridor leading to the firefighting shaft will be provided.
+Where a firefighting shaft is not directly accessible from the outside, access to the firefighting shaft via a corridor can be provided.
 In this case, the route from the fire and rescue service entrance to the firefighting shaft should be as short as possible and in any case, not exceed 18 m in length.